rroland10/dex223-bug-bounty/RULES.md

-# 📋 Dex223 Bug Bounty Program Rules
+# Dex223 Bug Bounty Program Rules

-## 🎯 Program Overview
+## Program Overview

 The Dex223 Bug Bounty Program is designed to identify and fix security vulnerabilities in our decentralized exchange platform.
-These rules ensure fair, ethical, and effective security research while maintaining the highest standards of professional conduct and responsible disclosure practices.
+These guidelines ensure fair, ethical, and effective security research while maintaining professional conduct and responsible disclosure practices.
+As a decentralized team, we value flexibility and community-driven approaches.

-## ✅ Eligibility
+## Eligibility

 ### Who Can Participate
 - Security researchers, ethical hackers, and cybersecurity professionals